raystack/entropy/README.md

 ## Usage

-Entropy typically runs as a service and requires a MongoDB to store its state.
+Entropy typically runs as a service and requires a Postgres to store its state.

 ## Running locally